Heosuabi/JQuick/README.md

 It uses Parsers to convert the property value string to the resulting type and back again.
 JQuick is able to automatically parse most of the primitive types and String.

-When you need to parse your property value to an type of your own, you can do it.
+When you need to parse your property value to a type of your own, you can do it.
 Just define your own parser and set the parser with the `@Config` annotation.

 ### Writing an own parser?